F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Preliminaries

 where $n$ is the total number of agents, $\mathcal{X}$ represents the agent space, $\mathcal{S}$ is a finite set of states, $\mathcal{A}^i$ is a finite action set of agent $i$, $\boldsymbol{\mathcal{A}}=\mathcal{A}^1\times\mathcal{A}^2\times\cdots\times\mathcal{A}^n$ is the finite set of joint actions, $\mathcal{P}(s^{\prime}|s, \boldsymbol{a})$ is the Markovian state transition probability function, $\mathcal{O}^i$ is a finite observation set of agent $i$, $\boldsymbol{\mathcal{O}}=\mathcal{O}^1\times\mathcal{O}^2\times\cdots\times\mathcal{O}^n$ is the finite set of joint observations, $\mathcal{E}(\boldsymbol{o}|s)$ is the Markovian observation emission probability function, and $\mathcal{C}^i: \mathcal{S}\times\boldsymbol{\mathcal{A}}\times\mathcal{S} \rightarrow {\mathbb{R}}$ is the cost function of agent $i$.

 The game in POSG unfolds over a finite or infinite sequence of stages (or timesteps), where the number of stages is called \textit{horizon}.
-In this paper, we consider the finite horizon problem.
-The objective for each agent is to minimize the expected cumulative cost received during the game.
-For a cooperative POSG, we quote the definition in \cite{song2019arena},
+This paper considers the episodic infinite horizon problem.
+The objective for each agent is to minimize the expected discounted cumulative cost received during the game.
+For a cooperative POSG, the definition in \citep{song2019arena} is quoted,

 where $x$ and $x^\prime$ are a pair of agents in agent space $\mathcal{X}$; $\pi_{x}$ and $\pi_{x^\prime}$ are the corresponding policies in the policy space $\Pi_{x}$ and $\Pi_{x^\prime}$ separately.
 Intuitively, this definition means that there is no conflict of interest for any pair of agents.
 The most common example of cooperative POSG is the fully cooperative POSG (also called decentralized partially observable Markov decision process, Dec-POMDP), that all the agents share the same global cost at each stage, and $\mathcal{C}^1 = \mathcal{C}^2 = \cdots = \mathcal{C}^n$.